menatahari/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file <br>
+      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Getting help

+1. Get help message on the usage of CapitalConnect

+   1. Test case: `help` <br>
+       Expected: A help box will pop up showing the link to the CapitalConnect user guide.

+   2. Test case: `help 1234`<br>
+       Expected: A help box will pop up showing the link to the CapitalConnect user guide.

 ### Adding a startup